dennisfelczy/OpenAI_Document_Analyzer/README.md

 Tables and Key Value pairs that are found in the documents will be extracted and can also be viewed with the click of a button.

-The reduced version of the content (a markdown version of all pages where similarity search found relevant content) can be used as context to ask questions about the documents with Azure OpenAI ("gpt-35-turbo" or "text-davinci-003")
+The reduced version of the content (a markdown version of all pages where similarity search found relevant content) can be used as context to ask questions about the documents with Azure OpenAI ("gpt-35-turbo")

 The application also provides Speech to text and Text to Speech functionality to increase accessibility (currently English and German)